Rod Steiger on screen and stage

 Rod Steiger was an American actor who had an extensive career in film, television, and stage.
 He made his stage debut in 1946 with Civic Repertory Theatre's production of the melodrama Curse you, Jack Dalton!.
 He worked onstage in a production of An Enemy of the People at the Music Box Theatre.
 He had a small role in his film debut Teresa (1951).
-In 1953, he played the title role in the teleplay Marty and reprised the role for the 1955 film adaptation.
+In 1953, he played the title role in the teleplay Marty.
 He had a breakout role for the crime film On the Waterfront (1954), and was nominated for the Academy Award for Best Supporting Actor.
 Steiger starred in the musical film Oklahoma!
 (1955).

 Steiger played a crooked promoter in Mark Robson's boxing film noir The Harder They Fall (1956).
 In the British thriller Across the Bridge (1957), he played a German con-artist on the run in Mexico.
 He starred in Andrew L. Stone's thriller film Cry Terror!
 (1958).
 He played a real-life businessman Al Capone in Richard Wilson's 1959 biopic film of the same name.
 He played the lieutenant commander of the USS Satterlee set in Normandy landings for the war film The Longest Day (1962).
-Steiger played an highly educated blind man traveling West to found a school for the blind in California, in the S-4 / E-28 episode on the long-running Western TV series Wagon Train, "The Saul Bevins Story" (1961).
+Steiger played a highly educated blind man traveling West to found a school for the blind in California, in the S-4 / E-28 episode on the long-running Western TV series Wagon Train, "The Saul Bevins Story" (1961).
 For playing a survivor of the Holocaust in the drama The Pawnbroker (1964), he garnered a BAFTA Award for Best Actor in a Leading Role, and nominations for the Academy Award and Golden Globe Award in the same category.
 The following year, he was cast in the role of a ruthless Russian Empire politician caught up in the 1917 Russian Revolutions and following Civil War in the epic Doctor Zhivago, which was the biggest box-office success of the 1960s, and was included in AFI's 100 Years...100 Movies.
 He won an Academy Award, a BAFTA and a Golden Globe Award for Best Actor for Norman Jewison's mystery drama In the Heat of the Night (1967), playing a Southern small town police chief coping with an unexpected murder.
 He played a serial killer in the thriller film No Way to Treat a Lady (1968), and ended the decade with the box-office bomb film Three into Two Won't Go (1969).